-- 10.3.1 The faculty is responsible for organising the exams. - 10.3.2 All exams are public. - 10.3.3 The exams shall take place at the specified times on the specified days.
-They shall take place within the university, unless the faculty deems that a different location is required for a particular student or exam format. - 10.3.4 The exam timetables are, in principle, drawn up in such a way that no student should have to take more than the exam of one programme component on any given day and that no more than 25 examinees should have to take an oral exam in any given morning or afternoon session.
+10.3.1 The faculty is responsible for organising the exams.

+10.3.2 All exams are public.

+10.3.3 The exams shall take place at the specified times on the specified days.
+They shall take place within the university, unless the faculty deems that a different location is required for a particular student or exam format.

+10.3.4 The exam timetables are, in principle, drawn up in such a way that no student should have to take more than the exam of one programme component on any given calender day and that no more than 25 examinees should have to take an oral exam in any given morning or afternoon session.
 Moreover, an effort is made to spread out the exams reasonably over the exam period.
 Should a student be required to take exams for two programme components on a single day in the first exam session, the faculty will ensure that one of the two exams is moved to a different date, if necessary with the help of the ombudsperson.
-Should a student be required to take exams for two programme components at the same time in the second exam session, the faculty will ensure that one of the two exams is moved to a different time, if necessary with the help of the ombudsperson.
-In case of non-attendance article 11.2 applies fully. - 10.3.5 All exams take place between 8am and 8pm.
+Should a student be required to take exam session, the faculty will ensure that one of the two exams is moved to a different time, if necessary with the help of the ombudsperson.
+In case of non-attendance article 11.2 applies fully.

+10.3.5 All exams take place between 8am and 8pm.
 At the request of students who are taking an evening programme, an examiner may agree for exams to take place after 8pm.
 A written exam or an oral exam with written preparation should take 4 hours at the most.
 An oral examination of a student should take no longer than an hour.
-The faculty can determine that for certain programme components the exam takes more time. - 10.3.6 In no event should exams be taken on Sundays or holidays.
+The faculty can determine that for certain programme components the exam takes more time.

+10.3.6 In no event should exams be taken on Sundays or holidays.
 Students may invoke respect for all recognized ideological convictions under the Belgian Constitution in order not to be evaluated on particular days (including for instance compulsory laboratory sessions).
 This goes for all recognized ideological convictions under the Belgian Constitution.
 The list of days and dates is made available at the start of the academic year.
-Students should file an application by Friday of the third week of the first semester at the latest.
+Students should file a one-time application with Team Diversity and Inclusion to obtain a permanent ideological statute by Friday of the third week of the first semester at the latest.
 Students who file an application during the second semester do so by Friday of the third week of the second semester.
+Upon being granted the ideological statute students are responsible to inform the faculty within 14 calendar days after the announcement of a compulsory evaluation moment that partaking in the evaluation is not possible on the planned moment.